 In 2004 I started my undergraduate studies in Biology at Wageningen University (the Netherlands).
 During my MSc thesis I studied the (co-) evolutionary relationships between a butterfly genus and a plant genus in tropical Africa, for which I explored the Ghanaian National Parks.
 Not finished exploring, during the last months of my studies I worked for the National Science Quiz, a yearly television show in the Netherlands.
 This allowed me to express my passion for (science-) communication and develop more artistic skills.
-Nevertheless, I decided that my passion to better understand the evolutionary processes which are responsible for the enormous diversity of organisms on Earth was more pronounced, and I started my PhD in 2011 at the University of Zurich (Switzerland) on evolutionary ‘radiations’ in flowering plants.
-Why are there so many species of flowering plants?
-Where do they come from, who is related to who, and what has triggered some groups to evolve many species, whereas other groups are species-poor?
-I believe that the ecology of plants, their morphology and physiology and where they (can) grow, has had a major impact on the evolutionary processes of speciation and extinction, leading to ‘explosive’ and ‘adaptive’ species radiations.
+Nevertheless, I decided that my passion to better understand the evolutionary processes that are responsible for the enormous diversity of organisms on Earth was more pronounced, and I started my PhD in 2011 at the University of Zurich (Switzerland) on evolutionary ‘radiations’ in flowering plants.
+After finishing my PhD in 2015 I did some postdoc-hopping in Paris (Université Paris-Sud, France) and Amsterdam (University of Amsterdam, The Netherlands), and started a junior research group position on ‘evolution and adaptation‘ at the German Centre for Integrative Biodiversity Research (iDiv, Germany) in June 2018.
+Since September 2022, I am researcher at Naturalis Biodiversity Center in the Netherlands.